Thermal emission spectra of the ultra-hot Jupiter WASP-33 b: Introduction

-UHJs experience stellar irradiation 10-100 times stronger than classic HJs, and 2-6 orders of magnitudes stronger than the warm or cool planets.
+UHJs experience stellar irradiation 10-100 times stronger than classic HJs, and 2-6 orders of magnitude stronger than the warm or cool planets.
 The intense UV flux drives high temperatures that produce thermal inversions in their upper atmospheres~\citep{baxter2020}.
-Within and above the temperature inversion layer on the dayside, most molecules like H$_{2}$O, TiO and VO undergo thermal dissociation, while CO can still remains relatively abundant~\citep{madhusudhan2012,moses2012,drummond2019}.
-Therefore, atmospheres become dominated by atomic and ionic species (e.g., \ion{Fe}{i/ii}, \ion{Mg}{i}, \ion{Ca}{ii}, \ion{Na}{i}, \ion{Ti}{i} and \ion{V}{i}).
+Within and above the temperature inversion layer on the dayside, most molecules such as H$_{2}$O, TiO, and VO undergo thermal dissociation, while CO can still remain relatively abundant~\citep{madhusudhan2012,moses2012,drummond2019}.
+Therefore, atmospheres become dominated by atomic and ionic species (e.g., \ion{Fe}{i/ii}, \ion{Mg}{i}, \ion{Ca}{ii}, \ion{Na}{i}, \ion{Ti}{i}, and \ion{V}{i}).

-Observations from ground-based HRS and space-based low-to-medium resolution spectroscopy support the transition from molecular to atomic and ionic species in UHJs, reflecting extensive thermal dissociation at high temperatures, although nightside cold-trapping and rainout at the terminator that has been observed \citep{gandhi2023, hoeijmakers2024} may also play a role.
+Observations from ground-based high-resolution spectroscopy (HRS) and space-based low to medium-resolution spectroscopy support the transition from molecular to atomic and ionic species in UHJs, reflecting extensive thermal dissociation at high temperatures, although nightside cold-trapping and rainout at the terminator that have been observed \citep{gandhi2023, hoeijmakers2024} may also play a role.
 Some UHJs exhibit extended envelopes or tails as revealed from transit or near-transit observations, suggesting extreme mass loss~\citep{yan2018, cabot2020, yan2021}.
-These observational atmospheric properties are highly valuable for understanding composition of UHJ's atmosphere and refining 3D atmospheric modeling with General Circulation Models (GCMs).
+These observational atmospheric properties are highly valuable for understanding the composition of the UHJs atmosphere and refining 3D atmospheric modeling with general circulation models (GCMs).